bettyriver/Blobby3D/README.md

 # Blobby3D

-Blobby3D is designed to perform bayesian inference for gas kinematics on the H-alpha/N2 complex for IFU galaxy observations.
-It is robust even for galaxies that have clumpy H2 regions.
+Blobby3D is designed to perform Bayesian inference for gas kinematics on emission lines observations of IFS galaxy observations.
+The code was designed with two main goals in mind:

+ - To robustly infer gas kinematics for regularly rotating galaxies even if the gas profiles have significant substructure.
+ - Infer gas kinematic properties free from the effects of beam smearing.
+Where beam smearing is the effect of the observation seeing blurring the gas profiles spatially.
+This has significant effects on the observed gas kinematic properties - particularly the observed velocity dispersion.

+A paper on the technique implemented in this code is forthcoming.

 ## Getting Started